Stripe Elements with React: Seamless Checkout

 Can I customize the Stripe Payment Element to match my SaaS design system?

 Yes.
-Stripe Elements accepts an appearance object that allows granular control over typography, spacing, borders, and focus states.
-Use CSS variables for theme consistency across light/dark modes.
-Ensure WCAG 2.1 AA contrast ratios.
+Stripe Elements accepts an appearance object that allows granular control over typography, spacing, borders, and focus states via CSS variables.
+Ensure WCAG 2.1 AA contrast ratios are maintained.

 How should I handle subscription dunning when a card expires mid-billing cycle?

-Configure Stripe Billing to automatically trigger customer.subscription.updated webhooks on expiration.
+Configure Stripe Billing to send customer.subscription.updated webhooks when renewal fails due to expiry.
 Use a React polling hook to detect the past_due status.
 Render an inline payment method update component before the grace period expires.

 Is it necessary to use React Context for Stripe Elements?
-While not strictly required, React Context prevents prop drilling.
-It ensures the Stripe instance and Elements state are globally accessible to nested checkout components.
-This reduces unnecessary re-renders and improves performance during complex billing flows.
+While not strictly required, React Context prevents prop drilling and ensures the Stripe instance and Elements state are globally accessible to nested checkout components.
+This reduces unnecessary re-renders and simplifies lifecycle management during complex billing flows.